whxue02/wehack25/README.md

 ## WeHack '25 UI/UX Track Winner

 ## 🌟 Inspiration
 I created **Chronicle** because I often found myself forgetting the small, beautiful moments in life.
-I wanted a way to capture and revisit those memories—not just individually, but with friends and family too.
+I wanted a way to capture and revisit those memories, not just individually, but with friends and family too.
 The idea of shared albums and a time capsule feature felt like the perfect way to document experiences and relive them together.

 ## 📸 What it does
 Chronicle is a photo-sharing app that allows users to create and contribute to shared albums, leave comments on photos, and store memories in a special *time capsule*—a feature that locks photos until a future date, bringing back memories in a meaningful way.